 10/31/98 is the other real reason to watch V/H/S. A group of guys, who seem a ton more likeable than most of the other people we’ve met during our time with these tapes, are going to Halloween party.
 They find the house where the party’s supposed to be, but the downstairs is empty.
 So like any good guests, they go looking through the rest of the house.
 They hear chanting in the attic, and they go and find a group of men doing something strange and possibly harmful to a woman tied up to some of the beams.
 They rescue her, and escape the house, but they soon find that no good deed goes unpunished . . .

-V/H/S ends up being a real mixed bag, but there’s enough good stuff here to make the movie one most horror fans would buy, though it might be one that people may want to rent first to determine whether it’s one they need to own.
+V/H/S ends up being a real mixed bag.
+There’s enough good stuff here to make the movie one most horror fans would watch, though it might be one to rent first to determine whether it’s one they need to own.